rchodava/datamill/README.md

 # datamill [![Build Status](https://travis-ci.org/rchodava/datamill.svg?branch=master)](https://travis-ci.org/rchodava/datamill) [![Coverage Status](https://coveralls.io/repos/rchodava/datamill/badge.svg?branch=master&service=github)](https://coveralls.io/github/rchodava/datamill?branch=master)
 ## Introduction

-datamill is a Java framework for data-driven web applications with a focus on making it easy to follow data as it flows through your application.
-It is a reaction and an alternative to black magic Java frameworks which make it impossible to understand your application logic without wading through complex framework code and documentation for hours.
+datamill is a Java framework for web applications using a functional reactive style built on RxJava.
+It is intended to be used with Java 8 and lambdas.
+Unlike other modern Java frameworks, it makes the flow and manipulation of data through your application highly visible.
+That means that you won't find yourself strewing your code with magic annotations, whose function and effect are hidden within complex framework code and documentation.
+Instead, you will explicitly specify how data flows through your application, and how to modify that data as it does.
+And you do so using the simple style that RxJava allows.

 ## Reflection